 CLICK HERE to download FREE and SIMPLE assessments.

 A MUST HAVE.

 Includes an easy-to-use Phonological Awareness Assessment.

 Copyright © 2016 by David A. Kilpatrick,Ph.D

-These games have been a teacher and student favourite since 1998 as they help students link the sounds, spellings, and meanings of words through fun card games.
+These fun card games are played just like Crazy 8's only with words.
+They have been a teacher and student favourite since 1998!
+They help students link the sounds, spellings, and meanings of words in a really engaging way.